 Scott previously served as Managing Director System Safety and Security, with oversight of a broad spectrum of safety programs.
 He began his career with Envoy as a line pilot and rapidly ascended through the ranks to serve on a number of critical flight safety programs.

 Scott holds an Airline Transport Pilot rating with experience in the Bombardier CRJ-700, SAAB 340, Embraer 145 and ATR 72/42.

 John Nicks is responsible for managing Envoy’s Purchasing, Contracts, Inventory Control/Logistics, Stores and Vendor Relations.
 Additionally, he oversees the airlines’ Trade Compliance and Regulatory programs, as well as its Corporate Real Estate functions.

-With more than 35 years of aviation experience, John’s extensive experience and knowledge of airline operations has been an important part of Envoy’s leadership team as it has evolved and changed through the years.
+With four decades of aviation experience, John’s extensive experience and knowledge of airline operations has been an important part of Envoy’s leadership team as it has evolved and changed through the years.
 He joined AMR Eagle in 1988 as Vice President of Administration overseeing the Human Resources, Information Technology and Corporate Real Estate departments and played an instrumental role in combining the original five airlines that became American Eagle in 1998.

 John attended Lynchburg Baptist College and started his career at Air Virginia.
 He served in a variety of roles, including Vice President Schedules and Planning and Vice President Customer Service.

 Linda Kunz is responsible for the Flight Service department, managing the 1,500 Flight Attendants who provide service on Envoy’s flights throughout the U.S., Canada and Mexico.

 Linda has extensive airline experience not only in management, but also on the frontlines serving customers.
 She began her career as a flight attendant for Ozark Air Lines and later Trans World Airlines (TWA) when they acquired Ozark.